Heather Hawkins, LCSW

 Schedule initial session with full assessment, diagnosis and treatment plan

-Attend your first session from the comfort of your home and begin your healing journey
+Attend your first session from the comfort and privacy of your own home

 Medical trauma (both patients and direct care providers)